google/objax/docs/source/examples.rst

 :code:`examples/rnn/shakespeare.py`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Train and evaluate a vanilla RNN model on shakespeare corpus dataset.
+Train and evaluate a vanilla RNN model on the Shakespeare corpus dataset.
 See :code:`examples/rnn/README.md` for additional information.

 .. code-block:: bash